 - Are you familiar with the basics of exploit development ?
 Do you know how to write exploits for saved return pointer overwrites and abuse SEH records with your eyes closed ?
 Are you interested in understanding how heap spraying works, and why it works ?
 Is heap exploitation still a mysterious black box for you?
 Are you now ready for the next step ?

 - Have you taken the Bootcamp or other commercial courses on exploit development and want to move to the next phase ?

 - Do you want to learn modern techniques to exploit heap related memory corruptions on Windows 7 and Windows 10 ?

-- Do you want to learn the fine art of writing browser exploits or exploit for other complex applications ?
+- Do you want to learn the fine art of writing exploits for heap related corruptions in complex applications ?

 - Do you want to learn the skills to investigate heap managers on modern Windows versions (Win7, Win10) and how to look for your own exploitation primitives?

 - Would you like to know what (generic) questions to ask (rather than being spoon-fed exploit-specific solutions & answers)